Then you should consider a Physics Minor!

 A Physics Minor helps focus principles of mathematics, such as eigenvectors and boundary value problems, into applications towards solving real-world situations.

-Contact the Departmental Undergraduate Advisor for more information and consult with the Undergraduate Advisor of your major.
+Contact your Faculty Advisor for more information and consult with the Undergraduate Advisor of your major.